Skip to Main Content

 Dr. Eva Alice McCrane held both doctor of business education and doctor of education degrees and completed thirty years of service in various schools in the HISD between 1945 and 1978.

-McGovern-Stella Link Neighborhood Library
+McGovern-Stella Link Regional Library

-Picture of McGovern-Stella Link Neighborhood Library
+McGovern-Stella Link Regional Library

 Melcher Neighborhood Library